nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

       Use case ends.

-**Use case: UC04 - Add tags to a contact**\
-**Precondition**: Contact to add tags to already exists
+**Use case: UC04 - Add tags to a contact** **Precondition**: Contact to add tags to already exists

 **MSS**
 1. User requests to add tags to a contact.
 2. CampusConnect searches the contact list and finds the correct contact.
-3. CampusConnect add tags to the contact.
+3. CampusConnect adds tags to the contact.
 4. CampusConnect displays success message.

    Use case ends.